HeyWray/SRUS-TW-Games/knowledge-and-reflection.md

 3. List the three most important attributes (arranged from most to least) in the context of a hash map?
 Justify your answer.

-> 1. Security: The whole reason to implement a hash map is to obfuscate information making it secure.
+> 1. Determinism: You want to make sure that you are able to get the results you need when you are searching and inputting.
-> 2. Determinism: Secondly you want to make sure that you are able to get the results you need when you are searching and inputting.
+> 2. Efficiency: It needs to operate and perform its function in a timely manner.
-> 3. Efficiency: Lastly, while it needs to be secure, it still needs to operate and perform it's function in a timely manner.
+> 3. Security: Obfuscating information is a handy result.

 4. Which of the above hash functions would you choose to implement the requirements of the task?
 Why?

-> Pearson hash provides a good balance between security, efficiency, and collision prevention (I would have liked to do the pearson but couldn't get it right and did inbuilt)
+> Pearson hash provides a good balance between security, efficiency, and collision prevention

 5. In your own words, explain each line in the pearson hash function above in terms of the criteria you listed in question 2.